Veriqloud/kiwi_doc/general-doc/src/electronics/fpga.md

 - USB and FrontPanel API
 - JTAG

 You can only have access to ILA debug windows in Vivado by JTAG.
 With this solution, you also can check the Calibration Process of DDR4.
-I tested severals FPGA modules, some of them pass the Calibration Process smoothly, some doesn't.
+I tested severals FPGA modules with the same bitstream, some of them pass the Calibration Process smoothly, some don't.